nhsengland/it-standards/infrastructure/readme.md

 Wherever feasible, infrastructure MUST be defined using templating tools such as Azure Templates or Kubernetees.
 Consult with the CISW Infrastructure Team before deciding on the templating tool to use.

-Note that Docker is NOT part of NHSE&I's standard toolchain and should not be used.
+Note that Docker is NOT part of NHS England's standard toolchain and should not be used.

 ## Other Standards